-A universal feature of the EFTs is the increasing momentum power of higher-order interactions.
-Although this facilitates expansions for low-momentum initial and final states where momenta $Q$ are much lower than the breakdown scale $\mhi$, these higher-order interactions are not necessarily small for intermediate states with momenta up to the ultraviolet cutoff $\Lambda \gtrsim \mhi$.
-Perturbative renormalization of subleading orders was advocated as a reliable way to ensure that the resulting large contributions from intermediate states can be subtracted by low-energy constants (LECs).
-Numerous applications of strict perturbation theory in pionless and chiral EFTs can be found in the the recent review in Ref.~\cite{Hammer:2019poc}.
+A universal feature of EFTs is the increasing momentum power of higher-order interactions.
+Although this facilitates expansions for low-momentum initial and final states where momenta $Q$ are well below the breakdown scale $\mhi$, these higher-order interactions are not necessarily small for intermediate states with momenta up to the ultraviolet cutoff $\Lambda \gtrsim \mhi$.
+Perturbative renormalization of subleading orders has been advocated as a reliable way to ensure that the resulting large contributions from intermediate states can be absorbed into low-energy constants (LECs).
+Numerous applications of strict perturbation theory in pionless and chiral EFTs can be found in the recent review in Ref.~\cite{Hammer:2019poc}.

-A key feature of the power counting of chiral forces used in the paper is that the LO potentials are nonzero only in a limited number of $NN$ partial waves.
+A key aspect of the power counting of chiral forces used in this paper is that the LO potentials are nonzero only in a limited number of $NN$ partial waves.
 In the distorted-wave expansion, perturbation theory for subleading potentials is applied by directly evaluating matrix elements between the LO asymptotic states.
 By contrast, our technique solves a hierarchy of integral equations at subleading orders, all of which share the kernel from the LO equation but have a distinct driving term at each order.
-This approach of implementing perturbation theory for subleading-order interactions is in line with the method developed in Ref.~\cite{Vanasse:2013sda} for the Skorniakov–Ter-Martirosian (STM) equation.
-A similar framework is developed in Ref.~\cite{Andis:2025fsg} to perturbatively calculate the longitudinal response function of the deuteron.
+This approach to implementing perturbation theory for subleading-order interactions is in line with the methods developed in Refs.~\cite{Vanasse:2013sda, Konig:2019xxk} for pionless-EFT calculations of few-body systems.
+A similar framework has been developed in Ref.~\cite{Andis:2025fsg} to calculate the longitudinal response function of the deuteron perturbatively.

-This paper is organized as the following: in Section~\ref{sec:Framework}, we describe the numerical framework for solving the Faddeev equation, focusing on the contour-deformation method.
-In section~\ref{sec:PertNLO}, we give details of the perturbative treatment of the NLO potentials.
-We then present benchmark calculations to validate our methods in Section~\ref{sec:Bench}.
-The LO and NLO results for $Nd$ elastic scattering are presented and discussed in Section~\ref{sec:Results}, and we conclude with a summary in Section~\ref{sec:summary}.
+This paper is organized as follows: in Sec.~\ref{sec:Framework}, we describe the numerical framework for solving the Faddeev equation, focusing on the contour-deformation method.
+In Sec.~\ref{sec:PertNLO}, we give details of the perturbative treatment of the NLO potentials.
+We then present benchmark calculations to validate our methods in Sec.~\ref{sec:Bench}.
+The LO and NLO results for $Nd$ elastic scattering are presented and discussed in Sec.~\ref{sec:Results}, and we conclude with a summary in Sec.~\ref{sec:summary}.